a2hop/ndpresponder-c/README.md

 ## Improvements Over Original

+- Significantly reduced memory usage (from ~75MB to ~5MB)
+- Reduced binary size from 13.5MB to 34kB
 - Added extra functionality while maintaining core features
-- Significantly reduced memory usage (from ~75MB to ~5MB)
 - Eliminated bloat for a more efficient implementation
 - Native C implementation for better performance